cdreetz/cdreetz.github.io/research.md

 permalink: /research/
 ---

-My main research interest include
+## What do I do?

-1. Low-resource biomedical natural language processing.
+Broadly speaking, my primary research interests involve biomedical and social applications of natural language processing.

-   * test
-2. Prejudice
-   * test
+## Bio?
+Medical?
+Natural language processing?
+Language shapes the world we live in.
+Information is shared among individuals through verbal and written communication.